IBM/kube101/workshop/Lab1/README.md

 Once your client is configured, you are ready to deploy your first application, `guestbook`.

-# 1. Deploy your application
+## 2. Deploy your application

-In this part of the lab we will deploy an application called `guestbook` that has already been built and uploaded to DockerHub under the name `ibmcom/guestbook:v1`.
+In this part of the lab, we will deploy an application called `guestbook` that was already built and uploaded to DockerHub under the name `ibmcom/guestbook:v1`.

 1. Start by running `guestbook`: